-Considering that cats are so fastidious about self-grooming, if your cat suddenly smells like poop, there is a reason for concern.
+Cats are so fastidious about self-grooming, and if your cat suddenly smells like poop, there is a reason for concern.
 While it is rare that there is something serious at hand, it is still an issue that you’ll want to solve as quickly as possible, both for your and your cat’s sake!

-In this article, we take a look at five common reasons that your feline may smell like poop and what you can do to fix it!
+In this article, we’ll discuss five common reasons that your feline may smell like poop and what you can do to fix it!

 1. Dirty litter

-Litter-box maintenance is as important as any other part of your cat’s maintenance needs, but even with a clean and well-looked-after litter box, your cat may still end up smelling like poop.
+Litter-box maintenance is as essential as any other part of your cat’s maintenance needs, but even with a clean and well-looked-after litter box, your cat may still end up smelling like poop.
 Some cats, especially kittens, may play inside their litter box, inadvertently spreading feces all over their fur.
-Additionally, cats instinctually like to cover their poo with litter or sand, and in the process, they may get their fur coated in poop.
+Additionally, cats instinctually like to cover their waste with litter or sand; in the process, they may get their fur coated in poop.
 This is especially common in long-haired cats like Persians.

 The solution to this problem is fairly simple: You may want to try a self-cleaning, automatic litter box.
-These litter boxes negate the mess caused by cats attempting to bury their poop and are largely cleaner than traditional boxes.
-These litter boxes can be expensive, though, and if the price is too high for you, changing to a high-quality litter may also solve the issue.
+They reduce the mess caused by cats attempting to bury their poop and are cleaner than traditional boxes.
+Automated litter boxes can be expensive, and if the price is too high for you, changing to a high-quality litter may also solve the issue.

 At Excited Cats, we’ve admired Hepper for many years and decided to take a controlling ownership interest so that we could benefit from the outstanding designs of this cool cat company!

 2. Dirty cat

-While cats are obsessive self-groomers, poop can still get stuck and harden on their coat, especially long-haired breeds.
-This could be caused by runny poop, and if you notice this hardened poop around your cat’s rear end, there could be a digestive issue.
+While cats are obsessive self-groomers, poop can still get stuck and harden on their coats.
+This could be caused by runny feces, and if you notice hardened poop around your cat’s rear end, there could be a digestive issue.
 Additionally, cats that are overweight or have health issues like arthritis may not be able to properly reach parts of their body and adequately groom themselves.